bavlayan/GoRul/README.md

-# GoRul
+# URL Shortener with Golang and AWS
-URL Shortener with Golang and AWS
+GoRul is "url shortener" app that is developed for learning golang and aws cloud.